palu001/Deep-Learning-Hackaton/README.md

 - **Graph Pooling**: After the final GIN layer, node representations are aggregated using **global mean pooling**.
 - **Classification Head**: The pooled vector is passed through a final `Linear()` layer for classification into 6 classes.

 This is a single architecture from which all our models are derived by varying certain parameters, such as the loss functions.
-For datasets A and D, we used different loss functions and additional parameter variations specifically for the ensemble models.
+For datasets B and D, we used different loss functions for the ensemble models.
+While for datasets A and C, we only use a single model.

 ---